Publish Go binary to Amazon S3 and Homebrew

 • Manage notes from the command line with CLI Notes

-November 21st, 2016 176 Words
+November 21 st, 2016 176 Words

 On the past few friday evenings I started to write a side-project to get going with server and client development using Go.
 The result is the CLI Notes project for managing text notes from the command line.
 All code for hosting the API server and building the needed client application is available at GitHub using the GPL license